 - Less train noise due to trench

 The $2.4 billion Alameda Corridor was funded through a unique blend of public and private sources.
 Revenues from user fees paid by the railroads are used to retire nearly $2 billion in bond debt.
 Railroads initially paid $15.00 for each loaded 20-foot equivalent unit (TEU) container; $4.00 for each empty container, and $8 for other types of loaded rail cars such as tankers and coal carriers.
 Over a 30-year period, fees will increase between 1.5 percent and 4.5 percent per year, depending on inflation.
-Effective January 1, 2015, fees are $22.92, $5.49 and $10.98 respectively.
+2015 fees are $22.92, $5.49 and $10.98 respectively.
+Effective January 1, 2016, fees are $23.26, $5.57 and $11.14 respectively.

 Through its contractors and various community partnerships, ACTA administered several programs during construction designed to provide local residents and businesses with direct benefits that will long outlive actual construction.